Nahlen/monty-hall-test/README.md

 ## TODO
 * Caching
 * Game rules
-* Doesn't hide the door with the win through api
+* Which door has win is visible in the api response data.
+* Game history should include the player choice and initial door.

 ## Rules